-- Earning for Debt Service = Net Profit after taxes + Non-cash operating expenses like depreciation and other amortizations + Interest + other adjustments like loss on sale of Fixed assets etc. - Debt service = Interest & Lease Payments + Principal Repayments - "Net Profit after tax" means reported amount of "Profit / (loss) for the period" and it does not include items of other comprehensive income. - Capital Employed = Tangible Net Worth + Total Debt + Deferred Tax Liability
+- Earning for Debt Service = Net Profit after taxes\\\ + Non-cash operating expenses like depreciation and other amortizations + Interest + other adjustments like loss on sale of Fixed assets etc. - \\ Debt service = Interest & Lease Payments + Principal Repayments - \\\ "Net Profit after tax" means reported amount of "Profit / (loss) for the period" and it does not include items of other comprehensive income. - \\\\ Capital Employed = Tangible Net Worth + Total Debt + Deferred Tax Liability

 In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
 Breaches in meeting the financial covenants would permit the bank to immediately call loans and borrowings.
-There have been no breaches in the financial covenants of any interest-bearing loans and borrowing in the current period.
+There have been no breaches in the financial covenants would permit the bank to immediately call loans and borrowings.
+There have been no breaches in the financial covenants would permit the bank to immediately call